debnsuma/genai-insurance-automation/README.md

 ### [Part 1: Beginner's Guide - Insurance Renewal Prediction 🔮](Part1-Code%20Generation/README.md)

+This section demonstrates how to leverage generative AI to create a machine learning model for predicting insurance renewal likelihood.
+We use Amazon Bedrock's Claude model to generate production-ready Python code for data analysis and model training.

 ![Insurance Renewal Prediction](img/renewal.jpeg)

 A comprehensive solution demonstrating how to leverage generative AI to create ML models for predicting insurance renewal likelihood using Amazon Bedrock.